Nutrinza Limited Terms of Trade

 8.2 Crushed (Sunflower or Tapioca) unavailable

-9. Miscellaneous / Definitions
+10. Miscellaneous / Definitions

-The Buyer may not assign its rights and/or obligations under this contract without the Seller’s prior written consent.
+10.2 No assignment: The Buyer may not assign its rights and/or obligations under this contract without the Seller’s prior written consent.

-The Seller may set-off, net-off or reduce any monetary obligation owed to the Buyer against any claim the Seller may have against the Buyer on any account whatsoever.
+10.3 Set-off: The Seller may set-off, net-off or reduce any monetary obligation owed to the Buyer against any claim the Seller may have against the Buyer on any account whatsoever.

 GST means goods and services tax chargeable in accordance with the Goods and Services Tax Act 1985.

-Instalment Price means, in respect of an Instalment, the price of that Instalment, in each case calculated by reference to the relevant volumes and the per metric tonne price set out in the Sale Contract.
+Instalment Price means, in respect of an Instalment, the price of that Instalment, in each case calculated by reference to the relevant volumes and the per metric tonne price set out in the Sales Contract.

 Seller means Nutrinza Limited.